-You may not have much flexibility on when to take your trip, but if you do have any wiggle room, it’s important to time your trip frugally.
+You may not have much flexibility on when to take your trip, but it’s important to time your trip frugally if you don’t have any wiggle room.

 - Set price alerts.
-If you’re flexible on timing, you can set up price alerts on major travel booking sites so you receive a notification when there’s a significant price drop on airfare or hotel bookings in your intended destination.
+If you’re flexible on timing, you can set up price alerts on major travel booking sites.
+Hence, you receive a notification when there’s a significant price drop on airfare or hotel bookings in your intended destination.
 Jump on one of those deals, and you could save a practical fortune.

 - Look at prices in incognito mode.
 It’s a good idea to look at prices in the weeks and months leading up to your trip, but when you look them up, use incognito mode or a similar private browsing feature.
 Otherwise, those prices may go up the next time you see them in an effort to pressure you to buy.

 - Travel during the offseason.
-You’ll pay a premium to travel during summer months or major holidays, when demand is especially high.
-Instead, try to travel during the offseason, such as during fall or winter months.
+You’ll pay a premium to travel during summer months or major holidays when demand is especially high.
+Instead, try to travel during the offseason, such as during the fall or winter months.

 - Travel midweek.
 You can also save money by traveling in the middle of the week.
 Airfare and hotel costs tend to rise on the weekends, which means your weekday rates will add up to big savings.